 Before founding Parasol in 2001, Loretta Jay worked on the front line and then training and managing protective service staff at the Connecticut Department of Children and Families (DCF).
 She also held a consultant position for DCF evaluating community programs and implementing quality improvement, developing needs assessments and analyzing regional resources.

-In the past five years, Anne has also been honored to represent students in the LGBTQIA+ community who have faced discrimination, with many of these cases brought before the Connecticut Commission on Human Rights and Opportunities (CHRO) under Title IX.
+In the past few years, Anne has also been honored to represent students in the LGBTQIA+ community who have faced discrimination, with many of these cases brought before the Connecticut Commission on Human Rights and Opportunities (CHRO).

 As an adjunct professor at the University of St. Joseph, Anne teaches graduate courses on special education law.
 She is also a sought-after speaker, presenting nationally and internationally on disability rights and related legal issues.
 In addition, she is the author of several books on advocacy.